article · Certification difficulty & pass rates

 Key takeaways

-• Microsoft publishes a 700+ scaled passing score for technical exams, not a public AZ-900 candidate pass-rate percentage.
+• Microsoft publishes a 700-or-greater scaled passing score for technical exams, not a public AZ-900 candidate pass-rate percentage on the reviewed Microsoft Learn pages.

 • A scaled passing score is not the same thing as a pass rate, and Microsoft explicitly warns that 700 does not simply mean 70 percent correct.

-• AZ-900 is best treated as a beginner Azure literacy credential: useful for vocabulary, cloud concepts, and support-adjacent credibility, but not a job, salary, or interview guarantee.
+• AZ-900 is best treated as a beginner Azure literacy credential: useful for Azure vocabulary and cloud concepts, but not a job, salary, or interview guarantee.

-• The most useful planning evidence is the official domain weighting, a study plan, role context, local employer language, and hands-on proof.
+• The most useful planning evidence is the official domain weighting (25-30% cloud concepts, 35-40% architecture and services, 30-35% management and governance), a study plan, role context, local employer language, and hands-on proof.

 • AI changes the work around cloud support and study, but current AI data should be read as workflow exposure and usage context, not as a demand forecast.

 No official AZ-900 candidate pass-rate percentage was found in the reviewed Microsoft Learn pages on 2026-07-05.
 Microsoft publishes the Azure Fundamentals credential page, the assessed domains, the study guide, practice assessment, sandbox, registration paths, and scoring guidance.
 That is enough to plan your study.
 It is not enough to say 65 percent, 75 percent, 85 percent, or any other candidate pass rate.
 A real pass rate would need a denominator: first attempts or all attempts, global or regional candidates, testing window, candidate experience, retake handling, and whether beta or refreshed versions are included.
-Microsoft does not provide that public denominator on the reviewed pages, so RoleMath will not invent one.
-Bottom line: if a page gives a precise AZ-900 pass-rate percentage without Microsoft as the source, treat it as unsupported.
+The reviewed pages do not provide that public denominator, so RoleMath will not invent one.
+Bottom line: a precise percentage without a disclosed denominator should be treated as unsourced, not as Microsoft's candidate pass rate.
+A third party can still publish a valid scoped figure, but only if it discloses its candidate population, denominator, time window, attempt type, and method; evaluate any pass-rate number on those terms before trusting it.

 What Microsoft does publish for Azure Fundamentals

 The current Microsoft Learn page is still useful.
 It identifies Microsoft Certified: Azure Fundamentals as a Beginner Azure credential with an Administrator role label and says it demonstrates foundational knowledge of cloud concepts, core Azure services, and Azure management and governance.
 As of the reviewed page, Microsoft lists the credential as last updated on January 14, 2026.
-It says the English-language version will be updated on July 20, 2026, so anyone scheduling after that date should recheck the study guide before final prep.
-The exam section says candidates have 45 minutes to complete the assessment, that it is proctored, that interactive components may appear, and that scheduling goes through Pearson VUE or Certiport depending on candidate context.
+The AZ-900 study guide lists its skills measured as of July 20, 2026, so anyone scheduling near or after that date should recheck the study guide before final prep in case the outline has moved.
+The exam section says candidates have 45 minutes to complete the assessment, that it is proctored, and that scheduling goes through Pearson VUE or Certiport depending on candidate context.
 Those are official facts.
 They still do not reveal how many candidates pass.

 A 700 passing score is not a 70 percent pass rate